mishra9759harshit/Windows-Diagnostics/README.md

 ## 🚀 Features

 - Automatically scans and detects Windows system issues.
-- Fixes problems like missing DLLs, network issues, corrupt files, etc.
+- Fixes problems like missing DLLs, network issues, corrupt files, and many more things etc.
 - Uses trusted CMD commands to ensure maximum compatibility and reliability.
 - Simple and fast command-line interface for diagnostics.
 - Provides logs for the actions performed during diagnosis and repair.